-- Once admitted into the program, students will be sent a link to have a criminal background check.
+If admitted into the program, students will be sent a link to have a criminal background check.
 This must be completed prior to orientation.
 Results from the background check are sent directly to the program by the company conducting them.

     - Attendance of a mandatory orientation on Friday, August 12, 2022.
 Orientation is the first opportunity to meet other members of your cohort as well as complete registration, provide emergency contact information, and other departmental forms.
 If you work, request a flexible work schedule that week

     - Accepted candidates will need a health history, physical exam, an eye exam, proof of immunizations, and hearing exam.
 Exams must be completed by a healthcare provider.